docker-mailserver/docker-mailserver/docs/content/index.md

 1. A list of [all configuration options via ENV][docs-environment]
 2. A list of [all optional and automatically created configuration files and directories][docs-optionalconfig]
+3. How to [debug your mail server][docs-debugging]

 !!! tip

     Definitely check out the [FAQ][docs-faq] for more information and tips!
 Please do not open an issue before you have checked our documentation for answers, including the [FAQ][docs-faq]!

-[docs-environment]: ./config/environment/
+[docs-environment]: ./config/environment.md
-[docs-userpatches]: ./faq/#how-to-adjust-settings-with-the-user-patchessh-script
+[docs-userpatches]: ./faq.md#how-to-adjust-settings-with-the-user-patchessh-script
-[docs-setupsh]: ./config/setup.sh/
+[docs-setupsh]: ./config/setup.sh.md
-[docs-optionalconfig]: ./config/advanced/optional-config/
+[docs-optionalconfig]: ./config/advanced/optional-config.md
-[docs-faq]: ./faq/
+[docs-faq]: ./faq.md
+[docs-debugging]: ./config/debugging.md

 ### Tests